 - Detecting malware

 - Designing logos

 Trust me there are so many more tasks to be listed, but these are only the ones my limited mind can imagine.
 If this is what AI can do today, imagine it in 20 years!

 Even some of the things which seem to be off limits for anyone but a human have already been performed by robots.
 They are creative enough to paint and compose and apparently aren’t unfamiliar with emotions if they can write comedies.
 I know it sounds weird, but it’s the truth.

 One of the predictions for the future of AI is that we won’t need lawyers soon.
 This sounds too good to be true but here it gets even better.

 Joshua Browder, born 1997 (yep, that’s right), created the AI bot, DoNotPlay, to help his friend battling parking tickets.
 It quickly became viral and has since saved nearly $11 million of fines.
-Now, the bot can do even more like demanding compensation from delayed flights, helping people with government housing assistance etc. The next target is divorce.
+Now, the bot can do even more like demanding compensation from delayed flights, helping people with government housing assistance, and so on.
+The next target is divorce.
 So you can imagine what’s going on in the top law firms.
-You cannot see the bot arguing in a courtroom (yet), but it does ask you series of questions about your case, lets you explain your unique situation and then instructs you on what to expect.
+You can’t see the bot arguing in a courtroom (yet), but it does ask you a series of questions about your case, lets you explain your unique situation and then instructs you on what to expect.